sw360/sw360vagrant/README.md

 ### 6. (optional) Generating the Maven repository

 If you have just created the vagrant box, you should generate a maven repository with all the maven files that were just downloaded.
+This saves time when building boxes multiple times.
 Via the ssh-connection to your box, run:

 ```
 $ cd /vagrant